AutoPas/AutoPas/docs/userdoc/Iterators.md

 ```
 Analogously to `begin()`, `cbegin()` is also defined, which guarantees to return a `const` iterator.

-Some gotchas and further information to be aware of:
+Some further information to be aware of:
 - The iterator can only go forward.
   Its design doesn't necessarily prohibit reverse iteration, but it is (currently) not implemented.
 - Adding particles during iteration is considered undefined behavior.